 What Are Opiate Drugs?

-Opiates, also called in the common vernacular opioids, are drugs that may either be illicit, like heroin, or prescribed as certain painkillers.
-Used within the medical realm, these drugs have pain relieving properties (an analgesic effect); however, used illicitly, these drugs create a euphoric, or intense pleasurable, effect.
+Opiates, also called in the common vernacular opioids, are drugs that may either be illicit, like heroin or prescribed as certain painkillers.
+Used within the medical realm, these drugs have pain-relieving properties (an analgesic effect); however, used illicitly, these drugs create a euphoric, or intensely pleasurable, effect.
 These effects are due to the manner in which the drug binds to the opioid receptors throughout your body.
 You may be curious to hear why your body has these receptors, and the answer is one that ties closely to the reason why these drugs have such a prevalence of abuse and addiction.

 Humans actually have their own naturally occurring opioid compounds within their body, termed endogenous opioids, an example is endorphins, your body’s natural painkillers.
 These compounds bind to opioid receptor sites.
 Activated naturally, these are necessary to help your body carry out essential functions, such as breathing, relaxation, fighting pain and feeling pleasure.
 When you take an opioid drug, the drug attaches to these receptors—when these exogenous opioids perform this task, your body’s endogenous versions no longer have to their full extent.
 In situations of abuse, when a person uses these drug types in high capacities, the body begins to stop producing their own endogenous versions.
 This is called a dependency.

 24/7 free and confidential calls

 How Does A Dependence Compare To An Addiction?

 Dependence does not equal an addiction, however, within an addiction a person will always have a dependence.
 What this means is, in situations of prescribed us, a person who uses prescription painkillers, even exactly as prescribed, will likely, due to this class of drug’s powerful effects, develop a physical dependence.
 It is when dependence becomes accompanied by compulsive and chronic patterns of drug-seeking and using that an addiction is present.